Why Is My Dog Licking Its Paws So Much?

 As I mentioned about blood allergy tests earlier, the fact that a blood test determined that your pet was “sensitive” to some meat protein or grain product does not make these hypoallergenic products much more likely to be helpful. here is that same reference .

 A very common cause of excessive paw licking are fleas.
 Some veterinarians might put them at the very top of the list.
 A flea problem is sometimes diagnosed as a “staph” problem.
 When staphylococcus are isolated from raw areas on your dog’s feet they are almost always the result, not the cause, of the problem.
 Staph normally reside on your dog’s body.
 Healthy skin barriers keep them from causing mischief.
 But when a dog licks, it keeps the area damp and disrupts those skin barriers as it licks and chews.
 That causes the staph infections and boils that sometimes appear between your pet’s toes.
 Read more about staph infections further down in this article.
 Fleas themselves are rarely found on the paws.
 The fact that no fleas or flea dirt are found on your pet is still no guarantee that fleas are not the cause or a contribution to the paw-licking problem.
 That is because in many dogs with flea-bite sensitivity, the itching resulting from a bite, or even the presence of a flea that did not bite, goes on for a long time after the flea has left.
 Even if fleas are not the only cause of your pet’s licking, they may well make a low level problem into a much worse problem.
 So no matter what the final diagnosis, fleas are something you need to be vigilant about prevent.
 Some of these cases are true allergies to the flea saliva that gets injected when it bites.
-You can read an article of mine on fleas and what to do about them here, and two by the most knowledgeable people on the subject of fleas here and here.
+You can read an article of mine on fleas and what to do about them here .
 There are some great new oral flea control medications you can read about here.

 Psychological Causes – Obsessive Compulsive Behavior , Anxiety And Stress